Hortashaorg/auro/ai.md

    - Use consistent terminology
    - Keep sections atomic and well-labeled
    - Include relevant type definitions
-   - Reference specific files and line numbers when possible
+   - Reference-specific files and line numbers when possible

 ## Overview